sdcst/020-functions-modularizing-code-harutoyyy/README.md

 * Make a function call to execute a function
 * Create your own function

-Programs can get very long and complicated.
+Programs can get very long and complicaetd.
 Often, we try to break a program into smaller tasks.
 In fact, we can often think of having a program within a program.
 These may have their own variables, and have limited data that they receive or send to other parts of the main program.

 Today, we will explore how a function is defined and how we execute or "call" the function.